Gob1inSharks/Hands-Of-Ymir/README.md

-# Hands-Of-Ymir
+# Hands Of Ymir

-unity game project using hand detection
+An Unity3D game project using hand detection

+## Mediapipe